 - M Scramble, a hentai Dating Sim knockoff of Suzumiya Haruhi, is the story of Asamiya Haruka and her UFO-dan; the rest of the cast follows suit.
 Not only that, but the characters themselves are Palette Swaps of the Haruhi cast.

 - The national leaders in Nuclear Wars (Exactly What It Says on the Tin which was both possible and popular in the late 80s) have names like Ronnie Raygun, Infidel Castro, Gorbachef, or Mao The Pun.

 - Racing games released under the Magnetic Fields brand (Lotus series, Super Cars series) parodied the names of real-life race drivers: Ayrton Sendup, Alain Phosphate, Crashhard Banger, T. Hairy Bootson, Nijel Mainsail, M. Carburettor, Nelson Pickets, Rissole Brooks, Mickey Louder, Stag Bloomvest, James Haunt, Sterling Mess, Derek Werek, Ricardo Pastry...

-- 1988 computer game Rockstar Ate My Hamster had a plethora of music stars (of which you are the manager) whose names were knock-offs of real musicians: Wacky Jacko, Maradona, Elvin Dwight, Rotton Johnny, Dick Knackered, Tina Turnoff and so on.
+- The Codemasters computer game Rock Star Ate My Hamster had a plethora of music stars whose names were knock-offs of real musicians: Wacky Jacko, Maradona, Elvin Dwight, Rotton Johnny, Dick Knackered, Tina Turnoff and so on.
 (This also extended to the names of rival charting bands, such as The Rent Shop Boys, Deaf Leper and Bazoomarooma, and the names of directors, such as Busby Berserkely and Wrigley Scott.)
 Some make sense in context, as you can see.
 But this is taken to extremes with Kylie Minogue's ersatz, who was baptized as Bimbo Baggins.

 - Delta 4's text adventure games Bored of the Rings (not based on the book of the same name) and The Boggit applied this to character names.